• Skip to primary navigation

 That Everyday Life

 Okay, here it comes….
-As you know, things like Advent, The Twelve Days, and other events and ceremonies are meant to be something that celebrates and recognizes our every-day-walking-around-kind-of-life with Jesus.
+As you know, things like Advent, the Twelve Days, and other events and ceremonies are meant to celebrate and recognize our everyday walking-around kind of life with Jesus.

-It’s like celebrating a best friend (significant other or spouse) and special events surrounding them that recognize how special their relationship is to us – birthdays, anniversaries.
-Carmen and I first met in person 20 years ago on Dec.
-13. After meeting online just a week or two before that!
-Jesus and I met 43 years, 8 months, and 3 weeks ago approximately.
+It’s like celebrating a best friend (significant other or spouse) and special events surrounding them that recognize how special their relationship is to us—birthdays, anniversaries.
+Carmen and I first met in person 21 years ago on Dec.
+13, after meeting online just a week or two before that!
+Jesus and I met 44 years, 8 months, and 3 weeks ago (approximately).
 We all celebrate our life events.
 For me, it’s Carmen, our kids, and Jesus.

 Advent = The Coming of Something with Great Importance